Analysis: A matter of volume - threat from ascendant Chinese phones hangs over Apple

 Underscoring flattening iPhone unit sales, it also said it sold 217.7 million iPhones in its most recent fiscal year, virtually unchanged from the year before and well below a high point of 231.2 million in fiscal 2015.

-Its share price, hit at the time of the forecast, has since extended losses after profit warnings from suppliers like Japan Display Inc (6740.T), British chipmaker IQE Plc (IQE.L) and Lumentum Holdings Inc (LITE.O).
-The stock is now down about 8 percent since its Nov.
+Its share price, hit at the time of the forecast, has since extended losses after profit warnings from suppliers like Japan Display Inc, British chipmaker IQE Plc and Lumentum Holdings Inc. The stock is now down about 8 percent since its Nov.
 1 earnings.

-Apple declined to comment on the market moves.
-But its supply chain is vast, and the company’s executives have warned investors in the past against fixating on sparse data points from it.
-And Apple has for more than a decade insisted that its gadgets should not be judged on their specs alone, an argument that sales data suggests Apple made successfully.
-The company also has customer satisfaction and loyalty rates that are unparalleled in the mobile phone industry, said Ben Bajarin, an analyst with Creative Strategies.

 Apple’s newest models such as the iPhone XS and iPhone XR are proving popular with its most loyal fans in wealthy economies.
 But they range up to $1,449 in price - out of reach for many consumers in less developed markets.

 Apple’s strategy is to lure those consumers to its eco-system with older models at cheaper prices.

 It has also emphasized that its phones are designed to last longer than the competition, expanded its repair options and crafted its most recent operating system update to speed up older devices.

 But Chinese smartphone makers have been packing their phones with higher-end chips and features like under-the-glass fingerprint sensors that seek to attract consumers who might otherwise give Apple’s phones a look.

-Those manufacturers are increasingly adopting Qualcomm Inc’s (QCOM.O) most powerful mobile phone chips, said Cristiano Amon, the head of chip operations at the U.S. chipmaker, which is locked in a bitter court dispute with Apple.
+Those manufacturers are increasingly adopting Qualcomm Inc’s most powerful mobile phone chips, said Cristiano Amon, the head of chip operations at the U.S. chipmaker, which is locked in a bitter court dispute with Apple.

 Those phones were initially sold in China but “we’ve also seen them gaining share outside China, especially in areas such as India and Europe,” Amon said.

-On its home turf, too, Apple is facing new challenges from at least one Chinese maker, OnePlus, which is creeping in to the U.S. firm’s traditional pricing territory.
-Though the iPhone 7’s processor chip beats the OnePlus 6T in some speed tests posted by chip tracking firm Geekbench, the OnePlus phone has a more contemporary design with thin bezels around the display, similar to newer iPhone models.
+On its home turf, too, Apple is facing new challenges from at least one Chinese maker, OnePlus, which is creeping in to the U.S. firm’s traditionally high pricing territory.
+Though the iPhone 7’s processor chip beats the OnePlus 6T in some speed tests posted by chip tracking firm Geekbench, the OnePlus phone has a contemporary design with thin bezels around the display, similar to newer iPhone models.

-After years of being available in the United States only via an online store and developing a following among tech enthusiasts, the OnePlus 6T is being carried by T-Mobile US Inc (TMUS.O) stores.
+After years of being available in the United States only via an online store and developing a following among tech enthusiasts, the OnePlus 6T is being carried by T-Mobile US Inc stores.

 At $549, it sits between the iPhone 7 and iPhone 8 in terms of pricing.
 Kyle Kiang, the general manager for North America for OnePlus, said first-day sales of the new model were 86 percent higher in the United States than for the previous OnePlus released there, although he did not disclose absolute unit figures.
+He said sales were higher because of the T-Mobile relationship.

 Reporting by Stephen Nellis in San Francisco; Editing by Edwina Gibbs, Nick Zieminski and Matthew Lewis